Learn about the bugs fixed at this release and limitations that still exist in the software.

 - When using the ArcPy mapping method CreateWebLayerSDDraft, metadata and folder options are not honored.

 - Overwriting a service name in the Upload Service Definition geoprocessing tool only modifies the service item's title.
 It does not modify the service item name.

 - Feature layer pop-up configurations are lost when overwriting the web layer.

 - The parameter staging_version is only available through the Python API for StageService.
-This parameter is required when staging a feature, tile, or imagery layer for Portal for ArcGIS.
+This parameter is required when staging a feature, tile, or imagery layer for ArcGIS Enterprise.